Canon T3 vs Panasonic FZ1000 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T3 and Panasonic Lumix DC-FZ1000 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ1000 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T3 does not offer wifi capability.
+In contrast, the T3 does not provide wifi capability.

 The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T3 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T3 was succeeded by the Canon T5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T3 and the Panasonic FZ1000 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.